 - International visibility in EAEA’s social media channels and EAEA website.

 - Recognition and honour;

 - A concrete EAEA Grundtvig award (a piece of art or handicraft…);

-- An invitation to one representative of each winning organisation to the EAEA Annual Conference and Grundtvig Award Ceremony in late 2020 (TBC), including travel and accommodation;
+- An invitation to one staff member of the winning organisations to the EAEA General Assembly 2021 in Belgium on 22-23 June 2021 and the EAEA Grundtvig Award Ceremony including travel and accommodation;

 - Key slot in the EAEA Grundtvig Award publication that will be distributed in EAEA’s events and networks;